calebmadrigal/Single-File-Web-Apps/README.md

 # Single-File-Web-Apps

 This is a list of Single-File Web Apps (apps that are made of a single `.html` file with all dependencies embedded).
-Feel free to edit and submit a PR to add another app to this list.
+If you know of any other SFWAs, please edit this list and submit an MR!

 Single-File Web Apps: